Vincent Riou

 Vincent Riou (born 9 January 1972, Pont-l'Abbé, France) is a French sailor.
 He is the skipper of PRB, a 60-foot monohull.
 He won the 2004 edition of the Vendée Globe.

 Recent events

-As part of his introduction to solo racing he helped prepared Michel Desjoyeaux’s 60-foot PRB for the 2000 edition of the Vendée Globe.
+As part of his introduction to solo racing he helped, prepare Michel Desjoyeaux’s 60-foot PRB for the 2000 edition of the Vendée Globe.

 In the 2008 Vendée Globe, he lost his mast the day after a collision that occurred during the rescue of Jean Le Cam, whose boat had capsized.